Fergarram/research-vault/🗂 Cognitive Research/📁 World Simulations/📝 World Simulations.md

 ## Introduction

-As I explained the [[📝 Cognitive Research]] introductory document, intelligence such as that of a human being or any other type of known animal intelligence was brought up by evolution.
+As I explained in the [[📝 Cognitive Research]] introductory document, intelligence such as that of a human being or any other type of known animal intelligence was brought up by evolution.
 And I think that we're taking that for granted ignoring the actual origin of these intelligent and autonomous systems.

 Manually building and designing a world that's able to host a specific type of artificial life is the equivalent to creating the substrate in which rich complexity can emerge.